About COSMIN

 Lidwine B. (Wieneke) Mokkink

-Department of Epidemiology and Data Science, Amsterdam UMC, and Amsterdam Public Health research institute, Amsterdam, the Netherlands.
+Department of Epidemiology and Data Science, Amsterdam UMC, and Amsterdam Public Health research institute, Methodology, Amsterdam, the Netherlands.

 Caroline B Terwee